 Manta Ray Research Programme

-The team at Jejak Kaki Konservasi are running a manta ray ID program in Raja Ampat.
+The team at Jejak Kaki Konservasi are running a manta ray ID program in Raja Ampat, building up a database on these amazing creatures.
 Volunteers joining an expedition are highly likely to see manta rays while diving in the area.
 A common cleaning station for Manta Rays is a short boat trip away, dubbed “Manta Sandy” this is one of the observation sites for our monitoring program.

 Volunteers wishing to participate in the program are trained by Jejak Kaki Konservasi Science Officers to recognize key characteristics, markings and behaviors of the gentle giants as well as their ecology, biology and conservation.
 Mantas are commonly sighted while out on other dives and have even been know to sneak up on unsuspecting project scientists!
 The manta in the picture below was estimated to have a wing span of 4 to 5 meters and kept volunteers and staff company on their safety stop on a Saturday fun dive at “Blue Magic” (not bad company!)

 Mantas Rays, being the largest species of all Rays, are threatened with Extinction.
 With slow reproductive rates and large number of threats, including the Gill Raker Industry, Direct Fishing, Fishing Bycatch and Boat Strikes, their populations have plummeted over the last 15 years.
 This increasing threat represented in the up-listing of Manta Rays conservation status from ‘Near Threatened’ to ‘Vulnerable to Extinction’ by the IUCN and a proliferation of protection measures globally to ensure their long-term survival.
 It is essential that information is gathered on these spectacular creatures to support development of effective conservation measures.
 Expeditions such as these that gather information on Manta Rays, can help shed light on movement patterns of individuals and vital habitats that they use.